-- 4. The mechanics: - a.
+4. The mechanics:

+- a.
 Begin timing as soon as the speaker talks, stop immediately when he/she finishes - b.
 Record times accurately, to the second - c.
-Calculate and record Sub-totals, Running Totals, Total Time Used and Time Over Allotment at appropriate intervals. - 5.
-Time check: - a.
+Calculate and record Sub-totals, Running Totals, Total Time Used and Time Over Allotment at appropriate intervals.

+5. Time check:

+- a.
 The timekeeper may be asked to provide a team's remaining time by the team or the judge, before Closing Statements are heard: Be prepared. - b.
-The timekeeper may also be asked to provide a warning that a team's time is about to expire; there is a "one-minute" and "five-minute" sign in the timekeeper folder if needed.
-Do not provide the warning unless requested to do so.
+The timekeeper may also be asked to provide a warning that a team's time is about to expire.
+Timecards will be provided during each round.
+Timekeepers should communicate with their team members prior to the tournament to determine whether the team members would like the timekeepers to utilize the time cards, and whether they would like the time cards to reflect the time used or remaining.
+Timekeepers should practice using the time cards prior to the tournament, so that they are familiar with the operation and are not disruptive during the rounds.